 C.F.
 Capen biographical sketches can be found in Marquis "Who’s Who, Frontier Science & Technology, American Biographical Institute, Community Leaders and Noteworthy Americans," and "Personalities of the West and Midwest."
 Capen was a member of the International Astronomical Union, American Astronomical Society (AAS), American Geophysical Union, Division of Planetary Sciences of the AAS and Director of Mars Section of the Association of Lunar and Planetary Observers.

 At the time of his death, Chick Capen was completing his work as co-author of the well-known book, Introduction to Observing and Photographing the Solar System, co-authored by Thomas A. Dobbins and Donald C. Parker.
-Soon after Capen passed away, Jeff Beish completed the book Mars Observer’s Handbook they had worked on for several years and was published by the Planetary Society and is not in second printing by the Astronomical League.
+Soon after Capen passed away, Jeff Beish completed the book Mars Observer’s Handbook they had worked on for several years and was published by the Planetary Society and second and subsequent printing by the Astronomical League.

 Conceived in the late 1970’s as a state of the art teaching facility the Science Center provides instruction in all the sciences for students and teachers.
 One of the very few centers in the country of its kind.
 Located on its 62 acres is the 45-foot dome that houses the Charles F. Daniel Observatory’s 23-inch Alvan Clark refractor.
 The center includes the Symmes Hall of Science featuring many scientific exhibits, study halls, physics and chemistry laboratory, optical and astronomical instrumentation shop, and a 300-seat auditorium.
 Also, a two- thousand-seat amphitheater provides a venue for music and theater throughout the year while concerts are given in the warm summer months.

-The 23-inch refractor was completed in 1882 for Princeton University and was the main instrument in their Halsted Observa-tory.
+The 23-inch refractor was completed in 1882 for Princeton University and was the main instrument in their Halsted Observatory.
 The well-known astronomers Harlow Shapely, Henry Norris Russell, and Charles Young used it.
 In 1933, the telescope was entirely rebuilt by J.W.
 Fecker Company that provided a much heavier mount and new tube assembly.
-The lens was "figured" by Alvan Clark and his sons that has provided many excellent ob-serving sessions and some of the best views of Mars for the authors also the internationally known astrophotographer Donald C. Parker.
-For more information see Gegen’s excellent article in Sky and Telescope Magazine, May 1988 or write to: Doug Gegen, Roper Mountain Science Center, 1101 Roper Mountain Road, Apt.
-390, Greenville, SC 29615 or phone: (803) 297-0232.
+The lens was "figured" by Alvan Clark and his sons that have provided many excellent observing sessions and some of the best views of Mars for the authors also the internationally known astrophotographer Donald C. Parker.
+For more information see Gegen’s excellent article in Sky and Telescope Magazine, May 1988 or write to: Greg Cornwell, Roper Mountain Science Center, 402 Roper Mountain Road, Greenville, SC 29615.